Skip to Content

 Credit: Cricut.com

-The Explore Air 2 is in my opinion the basic Cricut machine.
+The Explore Air 2 is, in my opinion, the basic Cricut machine.
 It’s perfect for everyday DIY.
-By adding the deep point blade to your purchase, you can increase the number of materials you can cut and get up to 2mm thick.
+By adding the deep point blade to your purchase, you can increase the amount of material you can cut and get up to 2 mm thick.

-For more information on the different blades, you can see my post on the different Cricut blades, wheels and tips.
+For more information on the various blades, see my post on the purposes of Cricut blades, wheels and tips.

-The Explore 3 is the newest and basically, will also allow to cut “Smart Materials” without a mat and at a higher speed.
-See this post or the table below to see all the details.
+The Explore 3 is the latest model and will also enable you to cut “Smart Materials” without a mat and at greater speed.
+See this post or the table below for full details.

 The Cricut Maker